vedantwpatil/FocusFrame/README.md

 - Adding webcam for camera feedback
 - Adding GUI for user to choose screens and capture area
 - Adding editing interface for user to edit the captured video and audio

+## Hardware

+The software was written on macOS utilizing the m3 max chip so the frame rate and video encoding speeds may vary